-Future Publishing wanted to promote some of their new film and TV guides and decided to go with a personalised, one-to-one approach.
+Future Publishing wanted to promote some of their new film and TV guides and decided to go with a personalized, one-to-one approach.

 Key things that made this campaign a success.

-- Innovative use of personalisation: They found a fun way to personalise the emails by using the recipient’s name on a clapper board image.
+- Innovative use of personalization: They found a fun way to personalize the emails by using the recipient’s name on a clapper board image.